Aberdeen - v1.8.0

 const overweightCount = aberdeen.count(overweightBmis);

-const message = aberdeen.observe(
+const message = aberdeen.derive(

 () => `There are ${totalCount.value} people, of which ${overweightCount.value} are overweight.`